 Nuggets vs. Suns Injury Report Today - May 9

-The Denver Nuggets (53-29) have one player on the injury report in their NBA playoffs second round game 5 against the Phoenix Suns (45-37) at Ball Arena on Tuesday, May 9 at 10:00 PM ET.
+The Denver Nuggets (53-29) have one player on the injury report for their NBA playoffs second round game 5 with the Phoenix Suns (45-37) at Ball Arena on Tuesday, May 9 at 10:00 PM ET.

 Watch the NBA all season long on Fubo!

-These squads match up for the second straight game after the Suns defeated the Nuggets 129-124 on Sunday.
-In the Suns' victory, Devin Booker scored 36 points (and added six rebounds and 12 assists), while Nikola Jokic scored 53 in the loss for the Nuggets.
+The teams play again after the Suns beat the Nuggets 129-124 on Sunday.
+Devin Booker's team-leading 36 points led the Suns to the victory.
+Nikola Jokic had 53 points for the Nuggets.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.